pllealfunes/library-typescript/README.md

-# Library
+# Library - Book Tracker

 ## Status
-In Progress
+Complete

 ## Overview

-A book tracker made using Vite TypeScript and Vanilla JavaScript.
-The project idea came from the Odin Project's Full Stack JavaScript Section and I believed this was a good idea to help me learn Typscript.
+A book tracker made using Vite TypeScript and Vanilla JavaScript, and styled with Tailwind.
+The project idea came from the Odin Project's Full Stack JavaScript Section and I believe this was a good idea to help me practice Typscript and Tailwind.

 ## Features
 - [X] Display Books